The Islands of the Saronic Gulf

 Hydra

-of Hydra, in a class of it's own as far as the
+of Hydra, in a class of its own as far as the

 islands go, particularly those close to Athens.

-There are no automobiles on the island, only
+There are no automobiles on Hydra, only

 donkeys for hauling luggage, food, supplies and